https://vimeo.com/918615449?p=1l

 Your pre-show state will only appear in your timeline when you’ve added any behaviours to your pre-show state.

 In the pre-show state, you can create behaviours that are only active during your pre-show.
-This can be useful to create behaviours that:
+This can be useful to create behaviours such as:

 Behaviours can be added to your pre-show state the same as any other behaviours across your show, however, any behaviours built in the pre-show state will only be active while the show is in Pre-Show.